fuzionnz/nz.co.fuzion.deleteoldbulkmailings/README.md

 After installation this is also available as a [CiviCRM Scheduled Job](https://docs.civicrm.org/sysadmin/en/latest/setup/jobs/) under the name "Delete Old Bulk Mailings".

+Allowed params for the scheduled job -

+- mailing_ids = comma separated list of mailing ids to delete.
+- delivered_date_before = Delete mailings delivered before this date.
+Should be specified in yyyy-mm-dd format.
+- skip_activity_delete = If set, the related activities of type `Bulk Email` will not be deleted.

 ## License

 Copyright (C) 2018, Jitendra Purohit <jitendra@fuzion.co.nz>, licensed under the GNU Affero Public License 3.0.
 See [LICENSE.md](LICENSE.md).